top of page

 Fishing & Diving

-Exclusion zones of between 400m² - 500m² around each wind turbine will significantly restrict recreational fishers and divers from accessing this vast area of pristine ocean.
-This means that locals and tourists will be forced further out to sea placing them at greater risk or to different locations reducing tourism along the REZ coastline.
+Exclusion zones around each wind turbine will significantly restrict commercial, game and recreational fishers and divers from accessing this vast area of pristine ocean.
+This will not only deny locals and visitors access to this precious amenity but it will also mean that jobs will be lost in these sectors.

 These resources may help you with your DCCEEW survey submission.